dmauser/Lab/PLS-for-onprem-workloads-haproxy/README.md

-# Using Private Link Service to publish On-premises workloads (HA-Proxy)
+# Using Private Link Service to publish On-premises workloads by using HAProxy

 ## Concepts